12vishalkumar/Love-Calculation-Application/README.md

 This project is a simple web application that allows users to calculate the percentage of love compatibility between two names.
 The project consists of HTML, CSS, and JavaScript files.

+### Click the Go Live button and see the live👉 [Go Live](https://12vishalkumar.github.io/Love-Calculation-Application)

 ## File Structure

 - `index.html`: The main HTML file that contains the structure of the web page.